 Connemara has a wide variety of natural and semi-natural habitats reflecting its geological complexity.
 Extensive deposits of soapstone, veins of green marble and white quartz can be found in this area.

 The coastline and the offshore islands consist of granite and basic rock.
-The Twelve Bens mountain range, often likened to the Alps, and the Maumturk mountain range consist of quartzite, while limestone forms the bedrock of the western and northern valleys, where prehistoric settlements were concentrated.
+The Twelve Bens mountain range often likened to the Alps, and the Maumturk Mountains range consists of quartzite, while limestone forms the bedrock of the western and northern valleys, where prehistoric settlements were concentrated.